vboyev-MSFT/defender-docs/defender/threat-intelligence/using-copilot-threat-intelligence-defender-xdr.md

 - cx-ti
 - cx-mdti
 ms.topic: conceptual
-ms.date: 10/18/2024
+ms.date: 11/18/2024
 ---

-# Using Microsoft Copilot for Security for threat intelligence
+# Using Microsoft Security Copilot for threat intelligence

 **Applies to:**
 - [Microsoft Defender XDR](/defender-xdr)

 >[!IMPORTANT]
 > On June 30, 2024, The Microsoft Defender Threat Intelligence (Defender TI) standalone portal (https://ti.defender.microsoft.com) was retired and is no longer accessible.
-Customers can continue using Defender TI in the [Microsoft Defender portal](https://aka.ms/mdti-intel-explorer) or with [Microsoft Copilot for Security](security-copilot-and-defender-threat-intelligence.md).
+Customers can continue using Defender TI in the [Microsoft Defender portal](https://aka.ms/mdti-intel-explorer) or with [Microsoft Security Copilot](security-copilot-and-defender-threat-intelligence.md).
 [Learn more](https://aka.ms/mdti-standaloneportal)

-Microsoft Copilot in Defender applies the capabilities of [Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) to deliver Microsoft Defender Threat Intelligence (Defender TI) information about threat actors and tools, as well as contextual threat intelligence, directly into the Microsoft Defender portal.
+Microsoft Copilot in Defender applies the capabilities of [Microsoft Security Copilot](/security-copilot/microsoft-security-copilot) to deliver Microsoft Defender Threat Intelligence (Defender TI) information about threat actors and tools, as well as contextual threat intelligence, directly into the Microsoft Defender portal.
 Based on threat analytics reports, intel profiles, and other available Defender TI content, you can use Copilot in Defender to summarize the latest threats affecting your organization, know which threats to prioritize based on your exposure level, or gain more knowledge about your organization's or the global threat landscape.

 > [!NOTE]
-> Defender TI capabilities are also available in Copilot for Security standalone experience through the Microsoft Threat Intelligence plugin.
-[Learn more about Defender TI integration with Copilot for Security](security-copilot-and-defender-threat-intelligence.md)
+> Defender TI capabilities are also available in Security Copilot standalone experience through the Microsoft Threat Intelligence plugin.
+[Learn more about Defender TI integration with Security Copilot](security-copilot-and-defender-threat-intelligence.md)

 ## Technical requirements

-Copilot for Security customers gain for each of their authenticated Copilot users access to Defender TI within the Defender portal.
-[Learn how you can get started with Copilot for Security](/security-copilot/get-started-security-copilot)
+Security Copilot customers gain for each of their authenticated Copilot users access to Defender TI within the Defender portal.
+[Learn how you can get started with Security Copilot](/security-copilot/get-started-security-copilot)

 ## Accessing Copilot in Defender for threat intelligence content

-You can experience Copilot for Security's capability to look up threat intelligence in the following pages of the Defender portal:
+You can experience Security Copilot's capability to look up threat intelligence in the following pages of the Defender portal:

 - Threat analytics
 - Intel profiles